-Change and uncertainty go hand in hand, whether it is the looming Presidential election or the impact of rising interest rates, the stability of the economy.
-As we approach election season, many are adopting a “wait and see” policy when it comes to evaluating the market for self-storage investments.
+Change and uncertainty go hand in hand, whether it’s looming inflation or the impact of rising interest rates, the stability of the economy is in question and creating uncertainty.
+Today, many are adopting a “wait and see” policy when it comes to evaluating the market for self-storage investments.
 We know that the three biggest risks to your self-storage value and the overall industry are interest rates, cap rates and overbuilding.
 These risks have been looming in the background for years, but as our economy will inevitably change, so too is the likelihood that these risks will have a meaningful impact on the value of your investment.

 As we approach the midpoint of 2023, self-storage investing continues to be a very compelling opportunity, offering attractive returns and a steady income stream.
 Self-storage investments have gained popularity due to their resilience in economic downturns and the public’s continued demand for storage space.
 It is clear that as the overall economy and capital markets continue to be volatile, the self-storage investment market may be bumpier that we once thought.
 However, performance remains strong.